Hannahathome/m5stack_demos/README.md

 Experiment with sound and have fun making music on this compact digital instrument!

+---
 ## Example 3: Snack Tracker
 **Units used:**
-- M5Core2
+- M5Core / Basic
 - Unit Scale
 - Unit Button
+- Unit Hub/ Grove Hub

 **Description:**
 Keep track of your snacks with this smart snack tracker.
 The system constantly weighs your snack bowl.